PranavM98/Prediction-of-Stock-Prices---Dash-App/README.md

 ## Overview of ReadME
 1. Introduction
+2. Demo Videos
-2. CI and CD
+3. CI and CD
-3. Cloud Diagram and Architecture
+4. Cloud Diagram and Architecture
-4. Components of the Project
+5. Components of the Project
-5. How to Run the Application
+6. How to Run the Application

 I would like to thank Prof. Noah Gift for his constant support and help.